bwilliams1014/project_final2_williams_beth/README.md

 ## Comments

 None really.
-Though I think it would have been easier to design the style tile in a vertical call-phone layout first rather than a full-screen image.
+Though I think it would have been easier to design the style tile in a vertical cell-phone layout first rather than a full-screen image.
 Next time ....